 1.1.
 Identify critical research gaps, opportunities and priorities in support of the WMO mission.

 1.2.
-Foster, coordinate and, where appropriate, oversee research to innovate Member capacity, with an emphasis on strengthening research and operational capabilities in least developed countries and small island developing states.
+Foster, coordinate and, where appropriate, oversee research to enhance [Guyana]Member capacity, with an emphasis on strengthening research and operational capabilities in least developed countries and small island developing states.

 1.3.
 Appraise and ensure close cooperation between WMO sponsored and co-sponsored Research Programmes, supporting and informing the maintenance of an optimal balance between research initiatives, and promoting the synergies among them.